Double Bangs at IceCube as a Window to the Neutrino Mass Origin: 1. BSM weights

+where $F_{2,3,L}$ are structure functions, $Y_{\pm}$ are functions of kinematic invariants, and $x$ and $y={Q^2}/{(2xm_N E_\nu)}$ are Bjorken variables.
 We employ the DIS cross section (up to leading order, $F_L=0$) to compute the BSM weights $w_{\alpha \to \beta}^{\mathrm{BSM}}(E_\nu)$, in order to properly treat the RG evolution–modified flavor transitions.
 Specifically, we define the BSM weight as the ratio of the integrated DIS differential cross section weighted by the neutrino transition probability to the standard DIS cross section